Azure/enterprise-azure-policy-as-code/Docs/operational-scripts-documenting-policy.md

 ## Modifying the Markdown Output

 Markdown processors vary slightly.
-This shipt has settings to tune the output to match the Markdown processor you are using.
+This script has settings to tune the output to match the Markdown processor you are using.

 ### Azure DevOps Wiki Markdown

 * Some Markdown processors (including Azure DevOps Wikis) recognize `[[_TOC_]]` to insert a table of contents.
-Setting to `markdownAddToc` to `true` enables generating the table of content.
+Setting to `markdownAddToc` to `true` enables generating the table of contents.
 * Azure DevOps Wikis do not need a heading (title) at level 1.
 It needs the subheadings at level 1 instead.
-Setting `markdownAdoWiki` to true enables formatting the headings for Azure DevOps Wiki and generating the table of content (implicitly sets `markdownAddToc` to `true`).
+Setting `markdownAdoWiki` to true enables formatting the headings for Azure DevOps Wiki and generating the table of contents (implicitly sets `markdownAddToc` to `true`).

 ```jsonc
 "markdownAddToc": true, // default is false, set to true to add a table of contents